jparkhill/TensorMol/README.md

 ## News:
  - Did we disappear?
 NO! but TensorMol0.2 is being developed in a private developers branch.
 It'll be back here soon.
+ - (update 3/29/2018) TensorMol0.2 will arrive before 5/1.
+It adds additn'l element support, geometrical constraints, conformational search and other features.

 ## License: GPLv3
 By using this software you agree to the terms in COPYING